 Eye colors and their rarity

 Let’s take a look at all the possibilities for a cat’s eye colors.
 We’ve included eight of the typical eye colors seen across a wide range of cat breeds.
-We’ve also listed their rarity on a scale of one to 10, so you can know for sure if your cat has an unusual shade!
+We’ve also listed their rarity on a scale of 1–10, so you can know for sure if your cat has an unusual shade!